jaanga/jaanga.github.io/cookbook-threejs/examples/editing/fillet-line-array/readme.md

 The concept here is:

-Given a .CSV file or Google Spreadsheet or parametric data is some format that contains points that form a polygon and fillet radii for each point, create Three.js path that can extrude to a 3D shape.
+Given a .CSV file or Google Spreadsheet or parametric data in some format that contains points that form a polygon and fillet radii for each point, create Three.js path that can extrude to a 3D shape.

 Allow for both convex and concave curves / inside and outside fillets.